LiljaAdam/geographical-splits/near_extrapolation_splits/README.md

-# Geographical Splits for nuScenes and Argoverse 2
+# Near Extrapolation splits for nuScenes and Argoverse 2

 ## Text files
 In the `*_txts`folders the set is indicated by the file name.
 E.g. `train.txt` contains the scenes/samples that are used for training.